Sarah Mitton: Second World Indoor title (2025–present)

 Participating in the 2025 World Athletics Indoor Tour, Mitton won gold at the Indoor Meeting Karlsruhe on February 7, setting a new national indoor record of 20.68 m.
 This was the world's best indoor throw since 2013.
 At the 2025 World Athletics Indoor Championships in Nanjing, she successfully defended her gold medal from the prior year.
 Her throw of 20.48 m was the third-longest of her competitive career, and her second and fourth attempts (20.36 and 20.15 metres, respectively) would also have been sufficient to win.
 The event was the first time since 1991 that all three medalists had thrown a distance of over 20 metres.
 Mitton said "that makes it better — when you win when everyone's on top of their game."

 Mitton initially appeared to have successfully defended her title at the 2025 Diamond League Final, but her erstwhile winning throw of 20.67 m was ruled invalid upon challenge by a competitor, and she dropped to third place based on her best remaining valid throw of 19.99 m.
+She finished the season at the 2025 World Athletics Championships in Tokyo.
+She led in the shot put event after the opening round of throws, and held the silver medal position through the bulk of the competition, but was bumped off the podium in the final round, finishing fourth.

+Entering the 2026 World Athletics Indoor Championships in Toruń as the two-time and defending champion, Mitton won the silver medal, her best throw covering 19.78 m.
+Mitton was part of Canada's delegation to the 2026 Commonwealth Games in Glasgow, where she successfully defended her title in the shot put event with a winning throw of 19.88 m.
+She enjoyed success on the 2026 Diamond League circuit, including a victory at the Meeting de Paris, concluding with a second-place finish at the Diamond League Final in Brussels.